Key Takeaways

 • Hawaii businesses wanting fast, self-service quoting

-• Teams of 1 to 49 employees seeking the lowest rates
+• Teams of one to 49 employees seeking lower rates

 • Tourism, retail or wellness operations prioritizing savings